How the Model Works

 This is the proof layer.
 If a prediction turns out to be wrong after kickoff, we can't quietly change it and claim we were right — the hash would no longer match.
 If it turns out to be right, you know we didn't have insider information tweaked in at the last minute.

-Walk-forward backtest on 750 matches across Premier League, La Liga, Bundesliga, Serie A, and Ligue 1.
-The model was retrained every 10 matches using only data available before each fixture kicked off — no future information leakage.
+Walk-forward backtest on 9,024 fixtures covering 5 seasons (2021-2025) of the Premier League, La Liga, Bundesliga, Serie A, and Ligue 1, plus all four World Cups available in our data source (2010, 2014, 2018, 2022).
+All three models were refit every 10 matches using only data available before each fixture kicked off — no future information leakage.
+Per-league weights chosen by grid search to minimise log-loss.

 All 64 matches predicted using pre-tournament training data only.
 International football is materially harder than club football — sample sizes per team are small and upsets define the tournament.